PedroBSB/Rlda/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Update
-* Update to the new version Rlda 0.2.2
+* Update to the new version Rlda 0.2.6

 ## News
-* Add the casting between rlda object and coda.
-* Create the generate fake data for each data type.
-* Correct the Phi plot.
+* Correct some minor warnings.